Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Analytical results on estimator bias and variance

 \section{Analytical results on estimator bias and variance}

 We begin by deriving approximations to the bias and variance of each estimator under a two-group stochastic block model assuming degrees are estimated using a single probe group $K$ contained in $L$.
 Then to facilitate interpretation, we restrict further to the case in which the within-group link probabilities are equal to the same scaling factor $a$ times the between-group link probability $p_{HL}$.
 We present closed-form approximations for the bias and variance, and we numerically compute the bias, variance, and RMSE for the two estimators over a range of parameter values to characterize the regions in which one estimator outperforms the other.
-As mentioned previously, the dApA and dRpA estimators are equivalent when degrees are estimated using a single probe group; hence this section discusses only the dRpR and the dRpA.
-However, the dApA and dRpA are distinct once there is more than one probe group, so we compare all three estimators in Section \ref{section:facebook-example}.
+As mentioned previously, the AA and RA estimators are equivalent when degrees are estimated using a single probe group, as are the AR and RR$^*$ estimators; hence this section discusses only the RR$^*$ and the RA.
+However, the four estimators are distinct once there is more than one probe group, so we compare all four estimators in Section \ref{section:facebook-example}.